-Hey all!
-Here are some real Sleeping Beauty inspired tips, how to sleep deeply and soundly at night, some serious sleep hacks and tips to have better sleep and feel less stressed at bedtime.
+Here are some real and actionable tips you might not have heard, how to sleep better, sleep deeply and soundly at night, some serious sleep hacks and tips to have better sleep and feel less stressed at bedtime.
 You know I love my ‘fluffy bunny’ posts but I wanted to include some real, unfussy, actionable tips to get you going and offer some real help to make bedtime a happier, more stress free experience.

 Although, please note!
-These tips do not replace medical advice and do not reflect the severity of symptoms that afflict those suffering with forms of mental illness or sleep disorders.
+These tricks aim to give you better sleep at night but do not replace medical advice or reflect the intensity and severity of symptoms that afflict those suffering with insomnia or severe sleep disorders!

 Secret trick!
 Pop these gorgeous, yet affordable wax melts in your drawers to scent everything inside them!
 They are absolutely divine and the best thing I’ve ever purchased.
 You can get Lush’s The Comforter scented ones and their coveted Snow Fairy wax melts!

 1. Trying a sleep mask or weighted blanket

 These might just be the ultimate sneaky hack you’ve been looking for!
 Maybe it’s something about being able to pull fabric over your eyes (but still being able to breathe haha), totally shutting out the light or losing sense of your surroundings that helps to soothe you back to sleep when you wake in the night.
 I really recommend trying it!
 Some eye masks are even lined with silk to aid the skin in its restorative process and prevent signs of aging.
 A weighted blanket is also an amazing tool that can really aid sleep!

 2. Stop going to bed at the same time every night